 Artificial Lawyer’s written content is Copyright (c), unless otherwise stated that it has been produced by another party.

-Do not reuse, repost, or otherwise host Artificial Lawyer articles on other sites.
+Do not reuse, repost – even if translated into other languages – or otherwise host Artificial Lawyer articles on other sites.
 Naturally I am very happy for you to link to articles, retweet etc.

 Please ask for permission to repost whole articles.